paulinho-16/MEIC-TVVS/assignments/assignment2.md

    ```
 1. The number of characteristics and parameters is not too large in this case, so we don't need to be defining testable combinations of features.
    *Constraints*:
-   - the integer `row` must be a non-negative value lower than the amount of existing projects
+   - the integer `row` must be a non-negative value lower than the number of existing projects
    - the integer `column` must be a value between 0 and 7, according to the clickable columns in the interface

 1. After thinking about the possible categories of inputs, we get the following tests:
-   - row
-      - Row value is 0, which means the first created project is selected
-      - allowed values for column
-         - ProjectTableModel.COLUMN_CHECK,
-         - ProjectTableModel.COLUMN_TITLE,
-         - ProjectTableModel.COLUMN_COLOR,
-         - ProjectTableModel.COLUMN_CREATED,
-         - ProjectTableModel.COLUMN_TIMEOVERALL,
-         - ProjectTableModel.COLUMN_TIMETODAY
-      - invalid values for column
-         - ProjectTableModel.COLUMN_ACTION_DELETE,
-         - ProjectTableModel.COLUMN_TIMEOVERALL,
-         - ProjectTableModel.COLUMN_TIMETODAY,
-         - ProjectTableModel.COLUMN_ACTION_STARTPAUSE
+   - valid `row` value (corresponding to a given project) and `column` value that corresponds to an editable column
+   - valid `row` value (corresponding to a given project), but `column` value corresponds to a non-editable column
+   - invalid `row` value (negative or higher or equal to the number of existing projects)
+   - invalid `column` value (negative or higher than 7, which is the last column)

 #### Unit Tests

 The tests implemented for this function can be found in the `ProjectTableModelTest.java` file, inside the `test` directory.
-We decided to create three test methods, the first two related to allowed and prohibited cells to edit, respectively, and the last one to exceptions raised for out of bounds and illegal inputs.
+We decided to create three test methods, the first two related to allowed and prohibited cells to edit, respectively, and the last one to exceptions raised for out-of-bounds and illegal inputs.

 The first two tests use `@ParameterizedTest` with a `@ValueSource` list of values for the `columns` variable.
-In these cases, the `row` value is equal to 0, as we are creating a single project and checking the fields for that single project as an example.
+In these cases, the `row` value is equal to zero, as we are creating a single project and checking the fields for that single project as an example.

-The third case uses `@ParameterizedTest` with `@CsvSource` lists of `row` and `columns`combinations of values to check for invalid inputs.
+The third case uses `@ParameterizedTest` with `@CsvSource` lists of `row` and `columns` combinations of values to check for invalid inputs.

 In the first case, the test just instantiates a `Project` and checks if all fields allowed to be edited return true when the `isEditable` method is called upon the project.